marick/structural-typing/README.md

 => nil
 ```

-That seems a bit silly, given that we've already defined a `:Point`.
-Here's how you'd build on that:
+That seems a bit silly, given that we've already defined a
+`:Point`.
+We should reuse its definition:

 ```clojure
 user=> (type! :ColorfulPoint